BloomTech-Labs/budget-blocks-fe/README.md

 - Axios is the dependency we choose for accessing API endpoints on the front-end through GET, POST, PUT, and DELETE requests.
 - Dotenv is what was used to store sensitive information that only our developers should be aware of and have access to for the security of our application.

+### Styling Library:

+#### Material-UI

+Why did you choose this library?

+- We choose Material-UI because it is a naturally intuitive styling library.
+It contains built-in responsive elements, flexible styling methods, and overall clear and concise documentation for its numerous features.

 #### Front end deployed through Netlify

 # Content Licenses